Valentinkvn/Udacity-Behavioral-Cloning-Project/README.md

 The model constists of 9 layers:
 - 1 normalization layer
-- 5 convolution layers
+- 5 convolution layers which were designed to perform feature extraction
+- 3 fully connected layers which were designed to function as a controller for steering
-- 3 fully connected layers followed by RELU activations and Dropouts of 0.2
+- each of those 3 fully connected layers are followed by a RELU activation and a Dropout of 0.2

+*Note that by training the system end-to-end, it is not possible to make a clean break between which parts of the network function primarily as feature extractor and which serve as controller.*

+## Training strategy

+For the training part I used the local dataset which was provided by the Udacity team.

 The images in the dataset were taken using three cameras, each of these were mounted on left, center and right part of the car.